Digital services for biodiversity protection

 This approach has helped us identify a select group of plants with high potential for the treating major diseases.

-Monitoring marine ecosystems with advanced data
+Nerea: monitoring marine ecosystems with advanced data